taracampbell/odd-monte-carlo/README.md

 Odd: Monte Carlo AI
 ===============

-AI for the game Odd, using the Monte Carlo method
+AI for the game Odd, using the Monte Carlo method.
+See the wiki for an explanation of the game and the AI.

 ### Compiling